ror-community/ror-site/content/blog/2023-02-27-parents-children-and-other-relationships-in-ror.md

 ## Relationships in the ROR data structure

-**ROR records store both structural and temporal connections in the `relationships` field.** Connections and relationships between records can therefore be mapped and graphed.

-The following relationship types are supported:
+ROR records store both structural and temporal connections in the `<relationships>` field.
+Connections and relationships between records can therefore be mapped and graphed.
+The relationship types supported are `Parent`, `Child`, `Related`, `Successor`, and `Predecessor`.
+An organization can have multiple relationships, but each relationship must be classified as only one of the above types.

-- "Parent"
-- "Child"
-- "Related"
-- "Successor"
-- "Predecessor"

-An organization can have multiple relationships, but each relationship must be classified as one of the above types.

 The United States Department of Energy, for instance (<https://ror.org/01bj3aw27>), has many "child" organizations such as national research laboratories.
 Those child organizations themselves often have their own children representing different research units and funding bodies.
 Pictured below is a vertical "family tree" of the Department of Energy created from ROR records with an [organization tree script](https://github.com/ror-community/ror-utilities/tree/main/organization-tree-scripts) showing DOE's children and grandchildren (laterally related organizations are not shown in this view).
 This structure aligns with how the Department of Energy tracks both its research outputs and the research projects it has supported using ROR IDs and [Crossref Funder Registry IDs](https://www.crossref.org/services/funder-registry/).